PawelKrezel/WineFinder/README.md

 # WineFinder 🍷

 [![Demo](https://img.shields.io/badge/demo-live-brightgreen.svg)](https://pawelkrezel.github.io/WineFinder/)

+At the moment this is an unfinished project.
+The idea for this app arose around July 2025 when I was discussing the flow of service with one of the ARMs at Hawksmoor in Knightsbridge.
+I might use this as inspiration for my Final Year Project module at the University of Westminster.

 A lightweight, static web app running on vanilla JavaScript and using JSON for a makeshift, low-cost DBMS.
 No backend needed - designed to run fully on GitHub pages for free because my cheapskate AGM would never pay to host a propper secure backend server running Django.
 Project is meant help outsiders cover a wine shift at Hawksmoor Knightsbridge